-Directly before planting, add a complete fertilizer, such as a 5-10-5 or 10-10-10 mix, and work it into the soil.
+Directly before planting, add a complete fertilizer, such as a 5-10-5 or 10-10-10 mix, if a soil test indicates the need for fertilizer, and work it into the soil.
 Avoid high-nitrogen fertilizer, as it will slow development of the fruit.
 Plant bushy tomato plants 2 feet apart; space larger, vine-like plants 3 to 4 feet apart.
 The best time to plant is on a cloudy day.

 In What Zone Do Tomatoes Grow Best?

-Tomatoes need six to eight hours of sunlight a day and thrive in temperatures between 75 and 85 degrees, and they are typically ready for harvest in July or August.
-These conditions are easy to meet in zones 5, 6, 7 or 8.
+Tomatoes need six to eight hours of sunlight a day, thriving in temperatures between 75 and 85 degrees, and they are typically ready for harvest in July or August.
+These conditions are easy to meet in zones 5, 6, 7, or 8.
 In more Northern zones with a shorter growing season, you may be limited to growing tomatoes that mature quickly, which are often cherry tomatoes and other relatively small varieties.
 Water can be a problem in zones 9 and 10, but you can usually mitigate this by installing a drip system or using microsprayers.

 When Should You Plant Tomatoes?

-Most tomato varieties take 60 to 80 days to mature, and the soil and air must be warm throughout the entire growing season, so in the cooler climates of zones 3 and 4, it's essential to plant them as soon as it is warm enough, which may not be until May.
-You have a bit more leeway in zones 5 and above, where the planting date can be earlier, but the plants may need partial shade in zones 9 and 10 to protect them from intense midday sunlight.
+Most tomato cultivars take 60 to 80 days to mature, and the soil and air must be warm throughout the entire growing season, so in the cooler climates of zones 3 and 4, it's essential to plant them as soon as it is warm enough, which may not be until May.
+You have a bit more leeway in zones 5 and warmer, where the planting date can be earlier, but the plants may need partial shade in zones 9 through 11 to protect them from intense midday sunlight.
 You can usually provide this with shade cloth.

 Tomatoes need moist, well-draining soil, and they require a lot of nutrients, so before planting them, it's a good idea to mix in manure or compost.
-A starter fertilizer is recommended when germinating seeds as well as a regular application of a balanced fertilizer when the plants are growing.
+A starter fertilizer is recommended for young seedlings as well as a regular application of a balanced fertilizer when the plants are growing.